-- 2. the procurement is conducted, and the contract awarded, in accordance with the requirements of the Procurement Code, rules of the Procurement Policy Board, and the District's procurement policies; - 3. the solicitation both - a. clearly indicates that the procurement is a cooperative procurement and - b. identifies each party that may purchase under the resulting contract; and - 4. each party involved in the cooperative procurement signs a participating addendum describing its rights and obligations in relation to the resulting contract
+- 1. each party unit involved in the cooperative procurement enters into an agreement describing the rights and duties of each party; - the procurement is conducted, and the contract awarded, in accordance with the requirements of the Procurement Code, rules of the Procurement Policy Board, and the District's procurement policies; - 3. the solicitation both - a. clearly indicates that the procurement is a cooperative procurement and - b. identifies each party that may purchase under the resulting contract; and - each party involved in the cooperative procurement signs a participating addendum describing its rights and obligations in relation to the resulting contract

-Utah Code § 63G-6a-2105(4)(b) (2014)
+Utah Code § 63G-6a-2105(4)(b) (2016)